Disclaimer:

 Segment 8 (updated Dec 2024)

 The hardest segment of the national trail.
-Expect if to take about twice as long as segment 3, or 4 times as long as segment 1.
+Expect it to take about twice as long as segment 3, or 4 times as long as segment 1.
 Even the strongest hikers find this segment hard.

 The trail is fairly easy as far as the Melville Hall river, about 7km in.
 Although by distance this is more or less the half way point, do not be drawn into thinking that you’re half way through your hike in terms of time (if it takes you 2 hours to reach the Melville Hall river, expect a further 5 hours to finish the hike).
 Finding your way passed the river is not totally straighforward.
 First you cross the small tributary you arrive at, then through another small bit of forest over to the main river.
 Immediately cross this river and head into the forest and up the river on the other side.
 After a few minutes in the trees on the other side you cross the river again, where you’ll find a trail sign (best camping spot at this point) pointing onto the trail that quickly leads to the collapsed camping hut.
 From the hut onwards the trail becomes increasingly more severe as you climb mosquito mountain.
 After a long, overgrown climb you’re greeted with a bench and another collapsed hut.
 The way down the other side of mosquito mountain is also pretty slow going, but now reasonably well cleared.
 Again, work is desperately needed clearing this segment.

-Segment 9 (updated Jan 2025)
+Segment 9 (updated July 2025)

 Approximately 15km, 6-8 hours, cleared, but a very rough and difficult trail.

-Finding the way is relatively easy at the moment, although phone signal is almost non-existant and it’s still a very difficult hike.
+Phone signal is almost non-existant and it’s still a very difficult hike.

-Segment 10 (updated Nov 2023)
+Segment 10 (updated July 2025)

-Approximately 7km, 2-3 hours, a bit overgrown but passable.
+Approximately 7km, 2-3 hours, very good condition.

 This is one of the shortest and easiest segments of the national trail.
 Access to the start is a little out of the way, and can be approached starting from either end of the loop road behind Colihaut.
 From the trailhead the path heads slightly inland and makes its way over a couple of ridges on fairly easy terrain, before returning to the road in the area around syndicate estate, a heavily farmed area.
 The trail finishes at the syndicate nature trail office.
-Due to the short length of this trail, those without transport arranged to take them out from Syndicate often continue on segment 11 to Picard, since it is a similar distance to hiking back to the coast on the road.
+Due to the short length of this trail, those without transport arranged to take them out from Syndicate often continue on segment 11 to Picard, since it is similar to hiking back to the coast on the road.

-Segment 11 (updated Nov 2024)
+Segment 11 (updated July 2025)

 The first half of this segment as far as Picard is very easy.
 It slopes gently downhill until a steeper descent just before you come out of the forest.
-The second half of the segment has recently been opened again for the first time in years although in July there was still about 100m of razor grass that was yet to be cleared (by burning, which is now their favoured method).
-To start on Morne Balvine, you cut back on yourself just below ‘Castle Banana Shed’ to the bridge over the river.
-This bridge is very badly damaged and should not be used.
+To start on Morne Balvine, you cut back on yourself just below ‘Castle Banana Shed’ to the broken bridge over the river.
 As long as rain hasn’t been heavy, you can pass through the river without much trouble.
 On the far side of the bridge you turn right up the hill, not on the more obvious path to the left that leads to the back of a private residence.
-From here on the path and the razor grass get gradually worse and worse for a couple of kilometers.
-At the top of Morne Balvine the razor grass has almost completely taken over.
-Using maps.me or another app to make sure you don’t lose the trail through this area is recommended.
+At the top of Morne Balvine the razor grass has almost completely taken over but the trail is currently clear.
 The trail continues for another 5km on steep and tricky ground until you join a track and then the main road again.
 The final part of the segment has a section that is hardly walked to the north of the main road.
-This path is overgrown, and it’s best to just follow the road to segment 12 instead.
+This path is usually overgrown, and it’s best to just follow the road to segment 12 instead.

-Segment 12 (updated Nov 2024)
+Segment 12 (updated July 2025)

-Segment 13 (updated Nov 2023)
+Segment 13 (updated July 2025)

 Approximately 7.5km, 2-3hours, re-cleared recently, good condition.